a-lipson/math/homework/analysis/336/project/sections/discussion.typ

 === Constructing Generating Functions from Recurrence Relations

-[NOTE: do we wish to remain this level of detail? i think it might be excessive; the sequence rule is put in place for the color block tiling problem.]

 #theorem[Sequence Rule][
   Let $A$ be a set with a weight function and no elements of weight 0.
   Let $A^*$ be the set of all finite sequences of elements of $A$, including the empty sequence, where the weight of a sequence is given by the sum of the weights of its elements.